-Unlike incandescent and fluorescent lamps, LEDs are not inherently white light sources.
+Unlike incandescent lamps, LEDs are not inherently white light sources.
 Instead, LEDs emit nearly monochromatic light, making them highly efficient for colored light applications such as traffic lights and exit signs.
 However, to be used as a general light source, white light is needed.
 White light can be achieved with LEDs in three ways:

-- Phosphor conversion, in which a phosphor is used on or near the LED to convert the colored light to white light;
+- Phosphor conversion, in which a phosphor is used on or near the LED to convert the colored light to white light

 Frequently Asked Questions